 In the ‘00s, I delved into industrial music, particularly the sounds of aggrotech and electro-industrial.
 My love for synthpop also quickly connected me to futurepop, and I spent many years happily enjoying and exploring the symbiosis between EBM subgenres.

 In the early 2010s, I was listening to nu disco artists when I came across Miami Nights 1984.
 I knew right away I’d found something special, and in the years since then, I’ve dedicated thousands of hours to building a comprehensive playlist of quality synthwave music: “Synthwave / Retro Electro”

-That commitment has been rewarded with steady and organic follower growth since 2012, making it the most popular independent playlist of the genre with tens of thousands of listeners.
+That commitment has been rewarded with steady and organic follower growth since 2012, making it the most popular independent playlist dedicated to the genre with tens of thousands of listeners.
 As synthwave has evolved and artists have begun incorporating stronger elements of EBM and metal into their music to form the darksynth and cybersynth styles, it’s become clear that my love for the genre and it’s evolutions will continue for years to come.

 Throughout my life, I’ve strongly believed in seeking out independent and small label musicians to support.
 If there’s one truth in music, it’s that the most talented and exciting artists in a genre are often overlooked and underrepresented by the mainstream.
 There’s nothing in life I feel more strongly about than promoting deserving creators who are not getting the recognition they deserve.
 My goal as a music journalist and promoter is to snap the misguided and unhealthy cultural perception that all good music is popular and all popular music is good.